Caffeine and Cortisol: Does Coffee Stress You Out?

 More than 2 billion people enjoy a cup of coffee every morning, including 85% of the U.S. population [1,2].
-I think that’s grounds (no pun intended) for celebration, which is why Bulletproof is offering you discounts on Upgraded Coffee all day.

 I also want to answer a few common questions about coffee.
 This article will touch on caffeine tolerance and coffee-related cortisol release.
 Enjoy!

 Will you build a tolerance to caffeine if you drink coffee every day?

 It depends.
 Caffeine affects different people very differently, partly because your genetics influence your response to caffeine.
 That’s why a cup of coffee that barely wakes you up may keep your friend from sleeping for two days.

 That said, the basic mechanism behind caffeine is the same for everyone.
 Your brain uses a neurotransmitter called adenosine to tell you that you’re tired; the more adenosine you build up, the more tired you feel.
 When you take caffeine it prevents adenosine from acting on your brain, making you feel more alert.